 To apply for an apprenticeship you should be:

-- Residing in the UK/EEA for at least 3 years prior to starting your apprenticeship
+Be a non-UK, non-EEA national and have resided in the UK for at least 3 years prior to starting your apprenticeship, or

 Please note that these eligibility criteria are set down by the UK government and may be subject to change from time to time.
 Please check the government website for further updates.